Swallows are part of the family Hirundinidae and are characterized by their adaptation to aerial feeding.

 Many types of swallows can be seen darting above open fields and bodies of water across North America, snatching up bugs and insects, or swooping down to skim the surface of ponds for a drink of water.
 Of the eight types of swallows found throughout the country, two come into frequent contact with humans and are considered nuisances: cliff swallows and barn swallows.
 Buildings and other manmade structures, such as bridges, inadvertently provide excellent nesting sites for the migratory birds, which has led to a rise in swallow populations over the past few decades.

-Cliff swallows and barn swallows both display a similar steel-blue coloration on their heads, backs and wings, and lighter white or rust-colored plumage on their faces, breasts, and abdomens.
+Cliff swallows and barn swallows look similar.
+They both display a similar steel-blue coloration on their heads, backs and wings, and lighter white or rust-colored plumage on their faces, breasts, and abdomens.
 One main difference between the two species, however, is their tails.
 The tail of the cliff swallow is squared, while the barn swallow is the only bird species in the United States to possess a long forked tail.

 The nesting habits of both cliff and barn swallows cause them to come into frequent contact with humans.
 In the wild, swallows construct their nests on cliff faces, mountainsides, caves, and in rock crevices near wide open expanses such as fields and bodies of water.
 Buildings, bridges, and overpasses create excellent substitutes for these natural habitats.
 Swallows are likely to build their nests, made of mud and crafted into either a cup or gourd shape, high up on the walls of buildings just beneath an overhanging ledge.